Elizabeth MacRae: Gomer Pyle, U.S.M.C

 From 1966 to 1969, MacRae was repeatedly cast on the sitcom Gomer Pyle, U.S.M.C in the role of Lou-Ann Poovie, the girlfriend of the series' title character.
 Her first of 15 appearances on that show is in the 1966 episode "Love's Old Sweet Song".
-Hal Humphrey, a reporter for the Los Angeles Times, featured MacRae in his 1968 article about Gomer Pyle, U.S.M.C in which he describes why the actress originally got the part and continued to appear on the series:
+Hal Humphrey, a reporter for the Los Angeles Times, featured MacRae in his 1968 article about Gomer Pyle, U.S.M.C in which he explained that she was hired to play a very lousy singer for just one episode, cast because she was indeed a bad singer, and because of her true bred southern accent.
+The characters – and MacRae and actor Jim Nabors – got along so well onscreen, "it was decided to make her [Gomer's] more or less permanent girlfriend".